Rani Durgavati History – Information in English

 She was never ready to surrender, even on the verge of defeat

 Her bravery and fearless nature live even in her death.
 She differed from many other women leaders in India’s history.
-Rani never believed in defeat and failure.
+Rani always held a firm belief that defeat and failure were not options for her.
 Even when she foresaw defeat coming their way, she never retreated.

 She was a complete package of a great ruler of the ancient times